Wealth of Donald Trump: First presidency

 On March 17, 2023, Washington, D.C. representative Jamie Raskin, Ranking Member of the Committee on Oversight and Accountability, released a report on Donald Trump.
 Trump and his family members were accused of failing to publicly provide details about more than 100 foreign gifts he received.
 Some records disclosed that Saudi Arabia's crown prince Mohammad bin Salman provided 16 unreported gifts worth more than $45,000 to Trump, including swords and daggers.
 Japanese Prime Minister Shinzo Abe gifted Golden Golf Clubs to Trump.
 India provided 17 gifts, with an estimated value of $47,000.

 On January 3, 2024, Raskin and House Oversight Committee Democrats released a report showing that Trump's businesses had received $7.8 million in payments from foreign governments during his presidency.
 On January 10, during a Fox News town hall, Trump admitted that foreign governments had paid him for hotel stays.
 "I was doing services for that," Trump said.
 Raskin demanded that Trump return all money received to the U.S. Treasury.

 Because the ruling in the New York civil case banned him from “borrowing from New York-chartered banks until 2027,” the Financial Times wrote in February 2024, “this sharply raises the leverage of potential lenders in the Gulf and elsewhere.”

+2016 financial disclosure

+The 98-page disclosure for 2016 shows that his holdings were least $1.5 billion.
+During that year, he held numerous stocks, including Amazon, Exxon Mobil, Goldman Sachs, Microsoft, Toyota and others.

+2017 financial disclosure

+The disclosure for 2017 showed that Trump had completely reimbursed his former personal lawyer Michael Cohen in the amount of between $100,001 and $250,000.

+Trump also earned $40 million from a Washington, D.C. hotel owned by his company.
+In response, Senator Richard Blumenthal (D-Conn.) and others in congress filed a lawsuit on the basis that Trump had violated the emoluments clause, which states that it is illegal to profit from a foreign state.
+It was argued that Trump profited then lobbyists or government officials from Kuwait, Saudi Arabia, and Malaysia used the hotel.